MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-connect-nodes-to-arc-gateway.md

 ### Step 4: Start Azure Stack HCI cloud deployment

-Once the Azure Stack HCI nodes are registered in Azure Arc and all the extensions are installed, you can start deployment from Azure Portal or using the ARM templates documented in these articles:
+Once the Azure Stack HCI nodes are registered in Azure Arc and all the extensions are installed, you can start deployment from Azure portal or using the ARM templates documented in these articles:

 - [Deploy an Azure Stack HCI system using the Azure portal](deploy-via-portal.md).